 The integrity of its BEAD projects is of the utmost importance to the IBO.
-To ensure that all subgrantees uphold project integrity, the IBO will proactively monitor all its subgrantees throughout the duration of their projects to ensure compliance with all BEAD program requirements.
+To ensure that all subgrantees uphold project integrity, the IBO will proactively monitor all its subgrantees throughout the duration of their projects to ensure compliance with all BEAD Program requirements.
 The IBO recognizes that compliance and accountability procedures are complex to monitor and implement, so is working towards hiring the appropriate resources with grant monitoring experience and implementing software that will allow for effective compliance monitoring.
+Additionally, the IBO will collaborate with OCRA to understand lessons learned from compliance and accountability tracking for Next Level Connections.